opensource-socialnetwork/opensource-socialnetwork/README.md

 Opensource-Socialnetwork [1.8] [![Build Status](https://travis-ci.org/opensource-socialnetwork/opensource-socialnetwork.svg?branch=master)](https://travis-ci.org/opensource-socialnetwork/opensource-socialnetwork)
 ===================================

-Opensource-Socialnetwork also know as OSSN is a social networking software written in PHP.
+Opensource-Socialnetwork also known as OSSN is a social networking software written in PHP.
 It allows you to make a social networking website, helps your members build social relationships with people who share similar professional or personal interests.

 OSSN is released under the GNU General Public License (GPL) Version 2